 Whether rides have height requirements or not, they all have age requirements for riding alone.
 While people of any height may enjoy many of the rides at Disneyland and Disney California Adventure, the rides require children under 7 to ride seated next to someone who meets a certain height requirement (see Autopia) or is at least 14 years old.

 This can present problems when you are traveling with several children under 7.
 If you have three children under 7, you’ll want at least two adults who can ride with them (or help supervise) because children under 7 cannot sit alone.
-Many Fantasyland rides (and rides for all ages) allow for one adult and two children in a seat.
+Many Fantasyland rides (and rides for all ages) allow for one adult and two children in a seat, which is so hopful.
 So just make sure if you have several small children (or are bringing all your tadpoles and nieces and nephews or friends) that you have enough adults to supervise and ride with the children.

 If you want to take advantage of Single Rider lines with kids who meet the height requirements, they need to be at least 7 years old.
-Two rides at Disney California Adventure — Monster’s Inc. and Toy Story Midway Mania — have a more family-friendly version of a Single Rider line for small groups.
-Groups of one or two (or maybe two adults and a small child on Toy Story Midway Mania) can get a Buddy Pass to wait in a separate line to fill in empty rows.
-An adult needs to ride with any child under 7.
-There’s no preferential seating.
-But a Buddy Pass can be a way to shorten the wait with a child under 7 for those rides.
+Monster’s Inc. sometimes has a more family-friendly version of a Single Rider line for small groups.
+Groups of one or two can get a Buddy Pass to wait in a separate line to fill in empty rows.
+An adult needs to ride with any child under 7 years of age though.
+There’s no preferential seating, but a Buddy Pass can be a way to shorten the wait, with a child under 7, for those rides.
 Buddy Passes are not always being used, but when they are, it makes a nice option for smaller parties to potentially skip a line.

 Some rides require one-on-one supervision.
 That’s something to be aware of so you don’t encounter any surprises.
 We've learned this the hard way!

-On one multi-generational trip last year, Leap and Grandma Frog tried to take a group of four froglets under 7 on the Matterhorn Bobsleds (while Lily and I took a spin on the teacups).
+On one multi-generational trip last year, Leap and Grandma Frog tried to take a group of four froglets under 7 years old on the Matterhorn Bobsleds (while Lily and I took a spin on the teacups).
 They were taking forever to return.
 We hopped over to see what the holdup was.
 Poor Leap was taking turns riding with each child, one at a time.
 We learned that one adult can supervise only one child under 7 at a time on that ride (same with Space Mountain).
-Grandma Frog was happy to stand on the loading area sidelines to supervise the other 4-, 5- and 6-year-olds as they waited for their turns.
+Grandma Frog was hoppy to stand on the loading area sidelines to supervise the other 4, 5 and 6-year-olds as they waited for their turns.
 Leap stayed on the ride.
 They swapped out the tadpoles each time the ride circled back because they did not have enough adults to ride one-on-one with the tadpoles.
+Big Thunder Mountain Railroad has a bench seat that allows up to three people.
+It's a better choice if you are supervising several small riders.

 Disneyland Rider Switch

-Thankfully, Disneyland offers Rider Switch for this very thing!
+Thankfully, Disneyland offers Rider Switch for this very reason!
 With Disneyland Rider Switch, families with kids too young to ride can take turns so they don't miss out.
 An adult (or supervising companion 14 years or older) can wait with non-riders while the rest of the party rides.
-And then, after that, the waiting adult can take his or her turn.
-BONUS — up to two kids can ride with the waiting adult!
-Did you know that there have been changes to Disneyland Rider Switch with the rollout of Disney MaxPass?
+And then, after that, the waiting adult can take their turn.
+BONUS — They don't have to ride alone.
+The waiting adult can bring someone with them for a maximum party size of two.
 Here is the official process.
 Please note that experiences may vary per attraction.

 Here is what happens with Disneyland Rider Switch:

-- When the rest of the family wants to ride an attraction that Lily can't or doesn't want to ride, we approach the cast member at the queue.
-We let them know we want to do Rider Switch.
+- When the rest of the family wants to ride an attraction that Lily can't or doesn't want to ride, we approach the cast member in the queue.
+Then, we let them know we want to do Rider Switch.

 - Our group is divided into two parties.
-“Party One” includes those riding the attraction first, while “Party Two” consists of non-riders and their supervising guests (and perhaps some of the riders from Party One who might want to go again).
+“Party One” includes those riding the attraction first, while “Party Two” consists of non-riders and their supervising guest (and perhaps one of the riders from Party One who might want to go again).
 Party One would be Leap and Tad.
-Party Two is Lily and me.
+Party Two is Lily and me, but also Tad since he is going to ride with me once he and Leap return.

-- The guests in Party Two who will want to take a turn to ride later can include a maximum of three people.
-They will each have their admission passes/tickets scanned.
-We'll have mine and Tad's tickets scanned as part of Party Two.
-The cast member will put an extra one-hour FASTPASS return window on our park tickets that is based on the current wait time.
+- The guests in Party Two who will want to take a turn to ride later can include a maximum of two people.
+They will each have their admission tickets scanned.
+We'll have my and Tad's tickets scanned as part of Party Two.
+The cast member will put an extra return time on our park tickets based on the current wait time.
 If there is a 30-minute wait, our return time will begin in 30 minutes.
 Lily and I will wait outside the attraction or enjoy a nearby attraction while Leap and Tad wait in line to experience the attraction.

 - After Leap and Tad experience the attraction, we switch.
 Leap watches Lily.

-- Tad and I will return to the attraction entrance (e.g., FASTPASS queue or attraction exit) and have our admission pass/ticket re-scanned by a cast member for the Rider Switch entitlement.
+- Tad and I will return to the attraction entrance (e.g., Lightning Lane entrance) or the attraction exit and have our admission pass/ticket re-scanned by a cast member for the Rider Switch entitlement.
 At this point, we'll enter the appropriate attraction return line and board without waiting in the regular queue.

-- When you link your tickets to the Disneyland app, you can view the Rider Switch return time in the app (which is great for those who froget return times easily).
+- When you link your tickets to the Disneyland app, you can view the Rider Switch return time in the app under "My Day."
+(Having it in the app is great for those who froget return times easily).

 We love Disneyland Rider Switch because it means that everyone who wants to ride gets to ride.
 However, it still takes a little prep work on the part of the parent.
-Back in her younger days, Lily didn't even want to enter the queue of a ride she thought was going to be scary — no thank you, Space Mountain!
+Back in her younger days, Lily didn't even want to enter the queue for a ride she thought was going to be scary — no thank you, Space Mountain!
 We'd have to reassure her over and over that she wasn't going to ride.
-Yes, there were tears.
+Yes, there were froggy tears.
 Now, she knows the drill and is often more upset that she still doesn't meet the height requirement!
-If you're heading to an unfamiliar park with a little one, prepare your tadpole in advance for what is going to happen when he or she is too little or doesn't want to ride.
+If you're heading to an unfamiliar park with a little one, prepare them in advance for what is going to happen when they're too little or don't want to ride.

-Note that just because your little one can ride doesn't mean he or she is necessarily ready to ride.
+Note that just because your little one can ride doesn't mean they're necessarily ready to ride.
 Even some of the rides without height requirements can be intimidating to young riders (here's looking at you, Haunted Mansion).
-Rides such as Toy Story Midway Mania are much easier to navigate when you are not holding a lap child.
+Rides, such as Toy Story Midway Mania, are much easier to navigate when you are not holding a child on your lap.
 Thankfully, you can ask to do Rider Switch for these attractions too.
 This is another reason we like to watch YouTube videos of rides.
 We also do this to check out the ride configuration.
 That way we'll know whether all four of us can ride together, or whether we may have to split into two pairs.

 We hope you find this post outlining Disneyland's height requirements and Disneyland Rider Switch service helpful.
 Do you have any tips or tricks you've learned for handling height requirements, scary rides and child swap at Disneyland?
 Let us know in the comments below!